Should you use WordPress as your CRM?

 WordPress has traditionally been known more for blogging, portfolios, magazines, and other content-related sites, as the many WordPress themes for portfolios, blogs, and magazines available will attest.
 However, in 2019, Automattic (the company behind WordPress) acquired the NO BS CRM (now Jetpack CRM).
 This clearly shows a trend towards interest in using WP as a CRM tool.

 Moreover, with new data regulations (like GDPR in EU) and increasing awareness about the ethical collection and use of customer data in marketing and sales (with Apple blocking third-party cookies and Google considering changing their model), the way you store your customer data matters.
-Hence, the CRM you use matters.
+Hence, the CRM system you use matters.

 The question here, however, isn’t ‘Can you use WordPress as your CRM?’.
 The question is, should you?
 And if yes, how?